mdn/yari/README.md

 To check *all* files once run:

-    yarn  # once
-    yarn run prettier-check
+    make lint-check

 To only check the files you have touched in the current git stage:

-    yarn  # once
-    yarn run prettier-dev

-Note that when you run `yarn` the first time it will install a git hook that effectively runs the `yarn run prettier-dev` command. **It does not complain, it fixes**.
+    make lint-dev

+Note this command **does not complain, it fixes**.
 Meaning, if you make an edit to a `.js` file and accidentally violate the Prettier rules, simply running this will *fix* the violation.
 For example:

-    emacs client/src/App.js
+    emacs client/src/app.js
-    git add client/src/App.js
-    git commit -m "making a change"

-To do the same, but independent of git staging run:

-    yarn  # once
-    yarn run prettier
+    make lint-dev

+To run all Prettier checking but across all relevant files and not just the ones you've touched run:

+    make lint-check

+And if you just want to format all existing files (might be useful after you've run `yarn upgrade prettier --latest` for example):

+    make lint-format

 ## Server-Sider Rendering